zpoley/json-command/README.md

 no more writing code to inspect or transform JSON objects.

-this npm module includes a "json" command. the json command processes standard input and parses json objects. json currently handles a few different standard input formats and provides a number of options tailored toward inspecting and transforming the parsed json objects.
+this npm module includes a json shell command. the json command processes standard input and parses json objects. json currently handles a few different standard input formats and provides a number of options tailored toward inspecting and transforming the parsed json objects.